CQUniCares Academic Prizes

 Zonta Club of Bundaberg Inc. STEPS Meritorious Prize

-Criteria: Awarded to a female, Bundaberg region CL03 Skills for Tertiary Education Preparatory Studies (STEPS) graduate who achieves the second best results (highest GPA) in their first year of any undergraduate degree.
+Criteria: Awarded to a female, Bundaberg region CL03 Skills for Tertiary Education Preparatory Studies (STEPS) graduate who achieves the second best results (second highest GPA) in their first year of any undergraduate degree.

 Prize: AU$1,000.00